dvddarias/tinytemp/README.md

-# MiniTemp
+# TinyTemp

 A very simple file template engine to easily generate configuration files.
 It has literally 11 lines of code.

 ## Usage

-Supppose you have a file called `service.conf` with the following content:
+Suppose you have a file called `service.conf` with the following content:

 	${from}:80 {
     	proxy / ${to}:80